 Perforation of the esophagus is most commonly caused by upper endoscopy (iatrogenic), foreign body ingestion, or trauma.
 It can be located at any point along the esophagus, in the cervical, thoracic, or abdominal region.
 Boerhaave syndrome is a spontaneous subtype of esophageal perforation characterized by transmural rupture of the esophagus following an episode of forceful vomiting/retching or increased intrathoracic pressure.
 The condition is associated with recent consumption of large amounts of alcohol or food, repeated episodes of vomiting, and other causes of elevated intrathoracic pressure (e.g., childbirth, seizure, prolonged coughing).
 The classic symptom is severe retrosternal pain, which is due to the development of mediastinal emphysema after massive emesis.
-Diagnosis of esophageal perforation is confirmed via neck or chest x-ray, esophagram, and/or CT of the neck and chest.
+Evidence of esophageal perforation may be seen on neck, chest, and/or abdominal x-ray and the diagnosis is confirmed with esophagram and/or CT esophagography.
 Surgical repair of the esophageal rupture is often necessary, although conservative treatment alone may be considered in select cases (e.g., if the perforation is very small and the patient is stable).

 Esophageal perforation (general)

 Ingestion of a foreign body or caustic material

 - Alkali or acidic agents (e.g., batteries)